daryllxd/lifelong-learning/programming/philosophy/on-being-a-senior-engineer.md

 Mature engineers seek out constructive criticism of their designs.
 "What could I be missing?
 How will this not work?"
 They know that nothing they make will ever only be in their hands, and good peer reviews is what makes better decisions.

-*The degree to which other people want to work with you is a direct indication on how successful you'll be in your career as an engineer.*
+- ***The degree to which other people want to work with you is a direct indication on how successful you'll be in your career as an engineer.***

-Mature engineers understand the non-technical areas of how they are perceived.
-Mature engineers know that no matter how complete, elegant, or superior their designs are, it won't matter if no one wants to work with them because they are assholes.
-Condescension, belittling, narcissism, and ego-boosting behavior send the message to other engineers to stay away.
-Part of being happy in engineering comes from enjoying the company of the people you work with while designing and building things.
+- Understand the non-technical areas of how they are perceived.
+- Even if you're really good, it won't matter if no one wants to work with them because they're assholes.
+- Part of being happy in engineering comes from enjoying the company of the people you work with.

-Mature engineers have self-awareness when it comes to their communication -- they have some notion about where they could be better, and they continually ask for a gut-check from peers or managers on how they're doing.
+- Be self-aware re: communication.
+Find out where you can be better and ask for feedback from peers and managers on how they're doing.

-They aim to be assertive, not passive or aggressive in how they get their ideas across.

-There will be assholes, and they should be shunned, but the attitude that someone's code is their baby should come to an end.

-Mature engineers do not shy away from making estimates, and are always trying to get better at it. *No one should be allowed to avoid estimation issues by saying "I can't give a promise because it depends upon so many uncertain factors."* All businesses rely on estimates.

-*Mature engineers lift the skills and expertise of those around them.* They recognize that the world's best engineering feats are executed by teams and not by singularly brilliant and lone engineers.
-Instead of "let me do it for you", do "let's work on this together."

-*Mature engineers make their trade-offs explicit when making judgments and decisions.* We can't be efficient and thorough at the same time.
-They know that they work within a spectrum of ideal and non-ideal, and it's okay.

-Don't say "premature optimization is the root of all evil", understand what "premature" is.

-We want to use the right tool for the job, but we don't necessarily need to study all the variations of tools.
+- It's okay to criticize, but criticize the work, not the person.
+Code is not your baby.
+Code doesn't have feelings.
+- On estimates: figure it out.
+All businesses rely on estimates.
+- On anticipation: look at the code and check if this is a thing that will last for a long time, you have an expectation of CPU/memory/disk/network usage, and other people can understand or study the code.
+- You have to be able to do boring things.
+Do not say that things are beneath you.
+- If you can get better at making sure that other people are better, that's awesome.
+You want people to understand things.
+"Let's work on this together."
+- On trad-offs:
+  - Fast written code, or think if you have to change a piece of code at some point.
+  - Don't just do random philosophy quotes, know what a premature optimization is or isn't.
+  - Know what a right tool for the job is or isn't.
+  - You'll know what the trade-offs are when you get better.
+- On covering your ass: don't.
+Do not be the person that throws people under the bus.
+- No empty complaints, if you have a complaint, have a suggestion for a solution, and even better is if you have a solution of your own.
+- Be aware of your cognitive biases:
+  - Self-serving bias: If something is good, it's probably because of me.
+If it's bad, it's because of someone else.
+  - Fundamental attribution error: My bad results = I was tired.
+Their bad results = they suck.
+  - Hindsight bias: "I knew it all along."
+  - Outcome bias: If the event was damaging, then the decisions were bad.
+  - Planning: being optimistic about forecasting the time a project will take.

 ## The Ten Commandments of Egoless Programming